-- 4.34 Affordable housing is defined in the National Planning Policy Framework.
+4.33 Affordable housing is defined in the National Planning Policy Framework.
 Affordable housing is housing for sale or rent, for those whose needs are not met by the market (including housing that provides a subsidised route to home ownership and/or is for essential local workers).
-Affordable housing can include affordable housing for rent, starter homes, discounted market sales housing and other affordable routes to home ownership. - 4.35 On large private-sector developments, 40% of dwellings should be affordable.
-The Bosworth Manor development provided 16, two and three bedroom units for affordable rent on site.
-The development of the sites east of Roseway and off Wykin Lane will provide 40% affordable housing, with a tenure mix of 75% affordable rented and 25% intermediate housing.
-The allocated housing site will also be expected to contribute fully to affordable housing provision. - 4.36 Consequently, a healthy supply of affordable housing in the village is expected.
-However, if there was to be a proven local need for additional affordable homes in the future, the national and local planning policies make provision to allow planning permission to be granted for affordable housing on 'Rural Exception Sites', i.e. sites that would not normally be released for private market housing.
+Affordable housing can include affordable housing for rent, starter homes, discounted market sales housing and other affordable routes to home ownership.

+- 4.34 On large private-sector developments, 40% of dwellings should be affordable.
+The Bosworth Manor development provides 16, two and three bedroom units for affordable rent on site.
+The development of the site east of Roseway will provide 40% affordable housing with a tenure mix of 75% affordable rented and 25% intermediate housing.
+The reserve housing site will also be expected to contribute fully to affordable housing provision. - 4.35 Consequently, a healthy supply of affordable housing in the village is expected.
+However, if there was to be a proven local need for additional affordable homes in the future, the Neighbourhood Plan makes provision to allow planning permission to be granted for affordable housing on 'Rural Exception Sites', i.e. sites that would not normally be released for private market housing.
 New affordable housing on these sites will be allocated initially to people with a local connection, including those living, working or with close family ties in Stoke Golding Parish.